JoseMwanzia/Redis-Pipelines/README.md

 In this project, I built a simple command line interface (CLI) for Redis Pipelines.

+Redis Pipelining is a technique that helps minimize RTT in Redis interactions by batching commands.

+The time taken for the request to travel from the client to the server and back is called the Round Trip Time (RTT).

 Redis Pipelines optimise execution of multiple commands in Redis sequenqually.